jaydensipe/Where-We-Livin/README.md

 [![Image from Gyazo](https://i.gyazo.com/10ab446c531c1428230c22031e37bd55.png)](https://gyazo.com/10ab446c531c1428230c22031e37bd55)

-3. When the host starts the game, you will be greeted with a U.S. state and the options "Yes", "Maybe", "No".
+3. When the host starts the game, you will be greeted with a U.S. state and the options "Yes", "Maybe" or "No".
 These answers correspond to whatever reason you have for playing.

 [![Image from Gyazo](https://i.gyazo.com/b2f7a3235e6065940998a0fa4ba19937.png)](https://gyazo.com/b2f7a3235e6065940998a0fa4ba19937)
 [![Image from Gyazo](https://i.gyazo.com/00e22bd9750452638645934e96420f19.png)](https://gyazo.com/00e22bd9750452638645934e96420f19)